 Because I have tattoos I frequently get asked about them.
 Sure, I could cover them up for anything to do with this website or in daily life in general.
 But why would I?

-When I was working in professional office based roles for various government departments I always wore a suit or a uniform.
+When I was working in professional office based roles for Australian Government departments I always wore a suit or a uniform.
 My tattoos were always covered.
 Because that’s what was expected of me in that environment.

 Now that I work for myself I don’t see the need.
 Sure, some readers of this site probably see my tattoos and distrust me.
 Thereby not taking the travel advice that I put up for certain destinations.